-Nikolaos is an ancient Greek name meaning Victory of the People (Νίκη, Victory + Λαός, People).
-The legendary Saint Nikolaos was a real person who was born in the 3rd Century to a wealthy family in the village of Patara, Lycia in Asia Minor.
-At the time the area was Greek.
-He died December 6, AD 343-- seven centuries well-before any Seljuk Turkish presence was in that region.
+Nikolaos is an ancient Greek name meaning Victory of the People (Niki means Victory and Laos means People).
+The legendary Saint Nikolaos was a real person who was born in the 3rd century to a wealthy family in the village of Patara, Lycia in Asia Minor.
+At the time, the area was Greek.
+He died December 6, AD 343 -- seven centuries well-before any Seljuk Turkish presence was in that region.
 He was one of the youngest men to become a Christian priest and later a Christian Bishop.
-He was one the key participants of the First Council of Nicaea.
+He was one of the key participants of the First Council of Nicaea.
 He distributed his inheritance in accordance to Jesus's teachings to "...sell what you own and give your money to the poor...."
 The Christian Saint Nikolaos would provide funds for dowries to poor young women who otherwise could not be wed, to the sick and to the suffering.
-He is revered as The Protector and Patron Saint of seafarers, and of many others.
+He is revered as The Protector and Patron Saint of Seafarers, and of many others.

 Back in 2000, though bankrupt--the Turkish government was spending millions upon millions of dollars to public relations firms in the United States to promote their image to the world as they simultaneously chipped away at our own heritage and identity.
-One such example was when the viewers of The History Channel--with a an audience of over 80 million viewers throughout the United States and Canada--were misinformed that our beloved Wonderworker Saint Nicholas was an "austere Turkish Bishop."
+One such example was when the viewers of The History Channel -- with an audience of over 80 million viewers throughout the United States and Canada -- were misinformed that our beloved Wonder-worker Saint Nicholas was an "austere Turkish Bishop."

 It was the Hellenic-American community activist Mr. John Barlas who first alerted the Greek community that for several years the History Channel had been wrongfully identifying our beloved Christian Saint Nicholas as an "austere Turkish Bishop!"
 The news from Mr. Barlas prompted me to watch the History Channel's December 4, 2000, "Holidays: Christmas Unwrapped."